Biden’s abortion rights stance triggers coming debate among Catholic bishops on Communion

 Catholic leaders, like their massive flock, are deeply divided about Biden, only the second U.S. president to come from the country’s largest faith group.
-Since his election the increasingly loud right-wing of the Church has made clear that Biden cannot continue to expand abortion rights and call himself Catholic and go unchallenged.
+Since his election, the increasingly loud right wing of the church has made clear that Biden cannot continue to expand abortion rights and call himself Catholic and go unchallenged.

 A spokeswoman for the U.S. Conference of Catholic Bishops said Wednesday that the group will have a June vote “on the topic of Communion.”
 Chieko Noguchi, a spokeswoman for the USCCB, said the vote will be about whether, at a later date, bishops should draft a document on the topic.
 She said because no document has yet been written, it would be premature to discuss its potential contents.

-However, the Associated Press Wednesday quoted a top bishop as saying a future document’s purpose would be to "make clear the USCCB’s view that Biden and other Catholic public figures with similar viewpoints should not present themselves for Communion.”
+News reports about the focus of a potential statement have been conflicting.
+The Catholic news site The Pillar last month reported that bishops may focus on clergy, and how and when they might offer Communion to politicians who support abortion rights.
+The Associated Press on Wednesday, however, quoted a top bishop as saying a future document’s purpose would be to “make clear the USCCB’s view that Biden and other Catholic public figures with similar viewpoints should not present themselves for Communion.”

 “Because President Biden is Catholic, it presents a unique problem for us,” Archbishop Joseph Naumann of Kansas City, Kan., who chairs the USCCB’s Committee on Pro-Life Activities, told the AP.
 “It can create confusion. … How can he say he’s a devout Catholic and he’s doing these things that are contrary to the church’s teaching?”

-The USCCB is akin to an industry group of equals and has no authority over bishops themselves, only the Vatican does.
-Under canon law, Catholics are under the direction of their own local bishop, and Catholic leaders in both D.C. and Delaware — Biden’s two hometowns these days — have already stated they will not deny him Communion, the holiest of Catholic sacraments that shows a believer’s union with the whole Church and Jesus.
+The USCCB is akin to an industry group of equals and has no authority over bishops themselves; only the Vatican does.
+Under canon law, Catholics are under the direction of their local bishop, and Catholic leaders in both D.C. and Delaware — Biden’s two hometowns these days — have already said they will not deny him Communion, the holiest of Catholic sacraments that shows a believer’s union with the whole church and Jesus.

 The last time the bishops voted on this, in 2004, the tally was 183 to 6 in favor of leaving the decision about abortion-backing politicians to their bishops.
-The topic of Catholic politicians who support reproductive freedom was everywhere that year due to the presidential candidacy of John F. Kerry, a Catholic.
+The topic of Catholic politicians who support reproductive freedom was everywhere that year because of the presidential candidacy of John F. Kerry, a Catholic.
 More than a dozen U.S. bishops that year said they would deny Communion to the Democratic candidate, on the grounds of his support for abortion rights.

 But the Catholic Church in 2021 is different.

-Now there is a U.S. Catholic president for the first time since the early 1960s, and one who is passionately open about both his Catholic faith as well as his liberal politics on topics like reproductive freedom and LGBTQ equality — both areas with which he and a majority of other U.S. Catholics disagree with their church’s doctrine.
+Now there is a Catholic U.S. president for the first time since the early 1960s, and one who is passionately open about both his Catholic faith and his liberal politics on topics like reproductive freedom and LGBTQ equality — both areas with which he and a majority of other U.S. Catholics disagree with their church’s doctrine.

 Biden is also facing a very politically divided U.S. church.
 Catholic voters were split down the middle about Biden, unlike their overwhelming support for John F. Kennedy in 1960.